Resolve Your Difficult Legal or Technical Case.

 FL Professional Engineering License No. 52588

-Specializing In: Failure and Root Cause Analysis – Welding – Corrosion – Component/Site Inspections – Manufacturing Problems – Design – Heat Treat – Materials Selection – Brazing – Forming – Forging – Metallography – Shot Peening – Machining – SEM/EDS/WDS – Unconventional EDM Machining & More….
+Specializing In: Failure and Root Cause Analysis – Welding – Corrosion – Component/Site Inspections – Manufacturing Problems – Design – Heat Treat – Materials Selection – Brazing – Forming – Forging – Metallography – Shot Peening – Machining – Laboratory Analysis – Scanning Electron Microscopy (SEM) – Energy and Wavelength X-ray Microanalysis (EDS/WDS) – Unconventional EDM Machining & More….

 Metallurgical Investigation Costs & Process